scandale-project/scandale/docs/index.rst

 Presentation
 ------------

-Pumpkin, is a libre software which is providing a **backend architecture** for:
+Pumpkin, is a libre software which is providing a **backend architecture** for collecting data from probes and storing proof of checks.

-- collecting and storing (with kvrocks) data from probes;
+The platform is providing:

-- storing proof of checks.
+- a documenteted HTTP API connected to an aggregation engine;

-It also provides different mechanisms of extensions and connections to other tools.
-For example:
+- connection with a Kvrocks database;

-- HTTP API connected to the correlation engine;
+- the aggregation engine also provides a PubSub mechanism;
-- ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems;
+- a backend to deploy and monitor a network of probes with the `Smart Python Agent Development Environment <https://github.com/javipalanca/spade>`_;

-The correlation engine also provides a PubSub mechanism.
+- ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems.

 .. toctree::